arseto/arseto.github.io.old/_posts/2016-03-27-4-Months-Dvorak-Layout-Experience.md

 * Less fatigue (shorter finger travel than QWERTY) This one point may differ, according to your main typing language.

 Dvorak layout feels more natural to type.
-One part because the vocal and vowels typing hands are separated, thus allowing more probability for alternating (left-right-left) typing.
+One part because the vocal and consonant typing hands are separated, thus allowing more probability for alternating (left-right-left) typing.
 And another part being the letter placements are specialized for english language.
 As for another language can still benefit from the first point (alternating typing hands).

 I have been using dvorak layout for about 4 months now.
 I recently measured my typing speed with dvorak, it gave me about 50.
 I feel that number can still go up and may eventually catch up with my QWERTY speed then.
 But again, dvorak layout is not about speed, but comfort and accuracy.